 Glaze- 4 cups powdered sugar, a few drops almond extract & a few spoons of water

 Mix together sugar, whipping cream, egg and extract in a bowl.
 Add flour one cup at a time (because it can become stiff), stirring in between.
 Add flour until incorporated and not too sticky to handle.
-Roll out on floured surface.
-It should be 1 inch thick – thicker than you would do for cookies.
-Cut and place on lightly greased cookie sheet.
-(I sometimes stack two rounds on top of each other to achieve the thickness that I want, if I rolled it out too thin).
+Roll the dough into golf ball size balls.
+Place on a cookie sheet lined with parchment paper.
 Bake at 350 degrees for 10-12 minutes.
 Watch closely- they typically do not brown on the top, only on the bottom.